• Home /

 How does a lender determine the locked-in rate?

-Can a mortgage rate lock be cancelled?
+Can a mortgage rate lock be canceled?

 If I lock in a rate with one lender, can I switch to another lender?

-Wave goodbye to waiting times and say hello to our Immediate Mortgage Approval.
-It's more than just a mortgage - it's your ticket to home-buying freedom, available anytime you are.
-With ultra-low rates at your fingertips, the power to secure your future is just a click away.
-Why wait for office hours?
-Your home doesn't.
+Wave goodbye to waiting times and say hello to our faster, better mortgage application.
+It's available anytime you are, 24/7/365.
+The power to approve your mortgage is just a click away.

 A mortgage rate lock is a mortgage lender's commitment to honor a quoted mortgage through closing to a home buyer.